KamaliKevin/red-social/README.md

 </p>

 ## About this project
-<p>This project uses Laravel to create a very basic soicla media app, similar to Reddit.
+<p>This project uses Laravel to create a very basic social media app, similar to Reddit.
 It has a user system and a vote system</p>

 ## About Laravel